Sigma announces $100M in ARR

 And shipment tracking isn’t the only way that data can raise customer happiness.
 As more companies turn to automated customer support options, it’s crucial that they accurately analyze customer interactions.
 Data analytics can ensure customers connect with support efficiently and that they get solutions quickly.
 Additionally, companies can monitor customer feedback and identify areas where improvement is needed, as well as flag problematic interactions for supervisor-level assistance.

-As the intricacies involved in the supply chain increase and consumer expectations rise, manufacturers, shippers, and retailers are looking for ways to optimize every system and process.
-Data analytics is already integral to efficient logistics, and its importance will only continue to rise.
+As supply chain complexity grows and customer expectations rise, manufacturers, shippers, and retailers are rethinking their operations.
+Data analytics is already central to smarter logistics, and its role will only expand.

 Let’s Sigma together!
 Schedule a demo today.